 A cruise line's vibe can make or break your experience, which is why it's so important to pick the line (and ship) that's right for you.

-If you're looking for a breakdown of Carnival vs. Royal Caribbean cruises, we can help.
+If you're looking for a breakdown of Carnival vs. Royal Caribbean International cruises, we can help.

-Below we've compared the two most well-known cruise brands so you can make an informed decision, based on key areas like food, cabins and, of course, price.
+Below we've compared the two of the most well-known cruise brands so you can make an informed decision, based on key areas like food, cabins and, of course, price.

 Both cruise lines specialize in fun, offering upbeat and lively atmospheres.
 They're both excellent choices for families, but they also include plenty of onboard activities for all ages.

-Royal Caribbean is a great line for active passengers, with skydiving, surf simulators, bungee trampolines and rock climbing walls, and it prides itself on jaw-dropping, "I can't believe that's on a ship" amenities like carousels, designer shops and entertainment that features acrobats, high-divers and ice skaters surrounded by choreographed drones.
+Royal Caribbean is a great line for active passengers, with skydiving, surf simulators, bungee trampolines, zip lines, and rock climbing walls, and it prides itself on jaw-dropping, "I can't believe that's on a ship" amenities like carousels, designer shops and entertainment that features acrobats, high-divers and ice skaters surrounded by choreographed drones.